Nissan Tiida: Marketing

 In mainland China, the Tiida is produced by the Dongfeng Motor Company, a joint venture between Nissan and a local company.

 In Malaysia, the first generation Tiida was sold as the Latio and was available in both sedan and hatchback body styles.
 The sedan was simply known as Latio while the hatchback was known as the Latio Sport.
 Unveiled in May 2007 and available in June 2007, four variants were initially offered for the sedan body style: 1.6 ST (M), 1.6 ST (A), 1.6 ST-L (A), 1.8 Ti (A).
 The hatchback was available in a sole 1.6 ST-L (A) variant.
 In April 2008, a limited 'Tuned By Impul' edition was available for both variants.
 The 'Tuned By Impul' edition featured a body kit, sports suspension, different exhaust system and different alloy wheels.
 In September 2011, the facelift version of Latio reduced the variant count to just two.
 A sole 1.6 variant for the sedan and a sole 1.8 variant for the hatchback.

 In Singapore, the Tiida and Tiida Latio were initially sold alongside the older and cheaper Sunny N16 and the bigger and more expensive Sylphy.

-In Indonesia, the Tiida 1.8 hatchback was marketed for private use, while the 1.6 sedan was for taxi fleet only.
+In Indonesia, the Latio 1.8 hatchback was marketed for private use, while the 1.6 sedan was for taxi fleet only, this car imported from Thailand.

 In Hong Kong, the Tiida was used as a police car by the Hong Kong police.
 Some were police patrol cars whereas some were airport police cars.

 In Taiwan, both Tiida hatchback and Tiida sedan are produced by Yulon.
 The Tiida sedan was still in production until May 2018.